Gua, Jharkhand: Demographics

-The local inhabitants are known as Ho people, but the second largest group of inhabitants of this area is Oriya.
+The local inhabitants are known as Ho people, while the second largest group of inhabitants in the area is Oriya.

 Geography

 The source of water at Gua is the South Karo River.

 Culture

-The main festivals of Gua are Durga Puja, Diwali, Kali Puja, Makar Sankranti, Vishwakarma Puja, Ganesh Chaturti, Ram Navami, Krishna Jayanti, Basanti Puja, Chatt, Mage Purv, Eid and Mines Safety Week as well.
+The main festivals of Gua are Durga Puja, Diwali, Kali Puja, Makar Sankranti, Vishwakarma Puja, Ganesh Chaturti, Sarhul, Karma, Ram Navami, Krishna Jayanti, Basanti Puja, Chatt, Mage Purv, Eid and Mines Safety Week as well.